XDEVS-PRO/XDEVS-website/content/blog/variables-and-scopes-in-JS.md

 ```

 Wow!
 We get `undefined` here!
-The reason is
-we don't pass a value to `func()` when calling it, but in the function declaration, func(x) has x as the argument.
-So when JavaScript calls `console.log(x)`, it looks for the `x` variable in the function's scope and finds it.
+The reason is we don't pass a value to `func()` when calling it, but in the function declaration, func(x) has x as the argument.
+So when JavaScript calls `console.log(x)`, it finds the `x` variable in the function's scope.
 But since we don't pass any value as an argument, the value of x is `undefined`.

 Let's change the example a bit.